-•Marbled, with background color usually brown, but may be gray, yellow-brown, gray-brown, or black USDA •Diffuse black dash from subterminal line to postmedial line •Reniform spot with a narrow and shiny border •Stigma silver in color and consisting of a Vshaped mark followed by a curved tail-like extension (overall Y shaped or gamma-letter shaped) •About 20 mm in length Hind wing:
+- •Marbled, with background color usually brown, but may be gray, yellow-brown, gray-brown, or black - •Diffuse black dash from subterminal line to postmedial line - •Reniform spot with a narrow and shiny border - •Stigma silver in color and consisting of a Vshaped mark followed by a curved tail-like extension (overall Y shaped or gamma-letter shaped) - •~20 mm in length

+Hind wing:

-•Light brown with a wide dark brown band Autographa gamma (L.) is very similar to several North American species in the subfamily Plussiinae (Noctuidae).
+Light brown with a wide dark brown band

+Autographa gamma is very similar to several North American species in the subfamily Plussiinae (Noctuidae).
 Some of these moths are attracted to the lure used to survey for Autographa gamma; four of these species are presented in this diagnostic aid.
 The wing color of A. gamma is not distinctive.
-Therefore, for final identification, genitalia need to be dissected.
+Therefore, for final identification, specialists need to dissect and examine the male genitalia.
+These differences were illustrated by Passoa (2006) in the Identifiers Notes of Interest newsletter.

-Page #3 Non-targets Some non-targets attracted to the A. gamma lure
+Diagnostic aid for Autographa gamma (L.)

+© Jim Vargo, 39 mm, ~life size Rachiplusia ou (Guenée)

+© Jim Vargo, 38mm, ~life size Autographa californica (Speyer)

+© Jim Vargo, 35mm, ~life size Autographa ampla (Walker)

+© Jim Vargo, 35mm, ~life size

+Anagrapha falcifera(Kirby)

 Rachiplusia ou (the "gray looper moth"), a species from southern and central United States, is very similar in general to A. gamma.
 The forewing background color is gray, instead of brown.
-Rachiplusia ou can be separated from A. gamma as well as from A. californica and all other plusiines in North America, except Syngrapha ignea, by the presence of tibial spine-like setae (not the same as tibial spurs, see illustration on next page) on all 3 pairs of legs.
-Genitalia differences are obvious (see illustrations in Passoa 2006 or the Identification Aid).
-Autographa californica (the "alfalfa looper"), a species from western North America, is the closest relative to A. gamma and is superficially similar to it.
+Rachiplusia ou can be separated from A. gamma as well as from A. californica and all other plusiines in North America, except Syngrapha ignea, by the presence of tibial spine-like setae (not the same as tibial spurs, see illustration) on all 3 pairs of legs.
+Genitalic differences are very obvious (see illustrations in Passoa 2006).

+Autographa californica (the "alfaalfa looper"), a species from western North America, is the closest relative to A. gamma and is superficially similar to it.
 It differs by having the forewing background color dark grey instead of brown, a silver fish-hook shaped stigma, and a thin black streak running from the subterminal line to the postmedial line.
 This line is present in A. gamma but is weakly defined and diffuse.
-Genitalia dissection is the key to the confirmation of A. californica (see Passoa 2006 or the Identification Aid).
-Autographa ampla (the "large looper moth") is a widely distributed species in the northern and western areas of North America and is caught sometimes in traps.
+Genitalic dissection is the key to the identification confirmation of A. californica (see Passoa 2006).

+Autographa ampla (the "large looper moth") is a widely distributed species in the northern and western areas of North America, and is caught sometimes in traps.
 Adults are distinguished from all other North American Autographa by the forewing light or medium grey with a contrasting dark area below a thin white or silver V-shaped stigma.
 The dark area is part black or dark brown and part redbrown.
 Another distinguishing mark is a black spot or patch near the apex of the forewing.

 Anagrapha falcifera (the "celery looper moth") is a common species in North America that may also be found in the traps.
 Adults can be distinguished without dissection by their distinctive color pattern.
 The forewing ground color may be brown, or gray with brown, with the distinguishing mark the silvery stigma in the form of an unbroken and long comma.
 The hind wing has a distinct light band.

-Page #3 Credits
+Diagnostic aid for Autographa gamma (L.)

+Hind leg of Syngrapha igneaModified from The Moths of America north of Mexico